SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit3EssayOutlineForSushuJack.md

 "Despite a steady reduction in its own numbers after 1815, the Royal Navy was at some times probably as powerful as the next three or four navies in actual fighting power. " (Kennedy Ch.
 4).
 Due to to Britian's steady technological advancement, the British Royal Navy was able to use its advanced technology — of which it was one the first to adopt — to offset its reduced numbers.

-In addition to its increased efficienc, the advanced techno
+In addition to increased efficiency, the advanced technologies adopted by the British Royal Navy also allowed it to conquer even traditionally powerful armies with ease.

+"The steam-driven gunboat meant that European sea power, already supreme in open waters, could be extended inland. ...
+The ironclad _Nemesis ... was a disaster for the defending Chinese forces, which were easily brushed aside."
+(Kennedy Ch.
+4)